dojo/dojo.io/site/source/tutorials/008_animations/index.md

 ## Introducing the zombies

 Looking at the `Zombies.ts` file within the initial project we can see that we have a series of divs representing two zombies, each with a body and two legs.
 Via the magic of css these turn into two zombies when you open your browser.
 To demonstrate the use of Web Animations with Dojo 2 we make the zombies walk towards each other when they are clicked.

+{% aside 'Meta' %}
+Dojo 2 meta provides a means to get and set properties against the generated HTML without exposing the domNode itself.
+{% endaside %}

 {% task 'Animating our zombies' %}